Emergency

 Lost filling or lost crown

 Call or email us to schedule an appointment as soon as possible.
-If the filling or crown fell out, make sure to bring to the clinic with you.
-If you are in immediate pain, call to schedule an appointment.
-If possible, coat the inner surface with over-the-counter dental cement, toothpaste, or denture adhesive, and slip the crown back over the tooth.
-This will help hold it in place until you are seen.
+If your dental filling or crown fell out, make sure to bring the displaced restoration to the dental clinic with you.
+If you are experiencing immediate pain, call to schedule an emergency dental appointment.
+If possible, coat the inner surface of the loose crown with over-the-counter dental cement, toothpaste, or denture adhesive, and slip the crown back over the prepared tooth.
+This temporary measure will help hold the crown in place until you are examined by a dental professional.

 6

-These types of injuries affect the gums, tongue, cheeks, and lips, and may result in bleeding.
-First, rinse your mouth with a warm salt-water solution, and then use a moistened piece of gauze or wet tea bag to apply pressure to the bleeding site.
-Hold this in place for 15 to 20 minutes.
-Apply a cold compress to the outside of the mouth or cheek to both control bleeding and relieve pain, and keep it there for five to 10 minutes.
-Call or email us to schedule an appointment as soon as possible, or go to a hospital emergency room bleeding cannot be controlled with direct pressure.
+These types of dental injuries affect the gums, tongue, cheeks, and lips, and may result in bleeding.
+First, rinse your mouth with a warm saline solution, and then use a moistened gauze or wet tea bag to apply direct pressure to the bleeding site.
+Hold this compress in place for 15 to 20 minutes.
+Apply a cold ice compress to the outside of the mouth or cheek to both control bleeding and relieve acute pain, and keep it there for five to 10 minutes.
+Call or email our dental office to schedule an emergency dentist appointment as soon as possible, or go to a hospital emergency room if the bleeding cannot be controlled with sustained pressure.

 Teeth Tidbit